-Increasing demand for skilled workers continues to drive the need for training programs at schools such as National Aviation Academy (NAA).
+Increasing demand for aviation maintenance technicians continues to drive the need for training programs at schools such as National Aviation Academy (NAA).
 Quality training is essential to develop the knowledge and hands-on skills required for careers in aviation maintenance.

 NAA focuses solely on aviation maintenance training to meet the specific needs in aviation and parallel industries.
 Aircraft mechanics are in high demand as the aerospace industry expands and technicians age out of the aviation workforce.
 With NAA’s 14 or 21-month accelerated training programs, students are able to learn from experienced instructors and prepare for local to global career opportunities.